objarni/FiniteStateMachineTDDKata/README.txt

 Instructions
 ------------

-1. In test/test.cpp you will find some tests to get you started.
+1. In test.cpp you will find some tests to get you started.
 Run them first of all, verify they're all passing.